HITECHCRIME/HC_SG134_Single_Bound/README.md

-here again with these pointless lessons precious caring turned away atone for the things you say you mute or something i can't tell

-sometimes like the things you keep leavin' out! following fresh on clueless

-coz you left it out ya
+here again with these pointless lessons precious caring turned away atone for the things you say you mute or something i can't tell sometimes like the things you keep leavin' out! following fresh on clues sneezing out so bless you for diss coz you left it out ya

-sneezing out
-so bless

 smoke a pound on a single bound smoke a pound on a single bound smoke a pound on a single bound ya smoke a pound on a single bound ya

+pupils round

 ```